The Tragic Story of Hicks Babies

 Did Any of the Hicks Babies Find Their Birth Parents?

-Blasio previously worked with TLC’s Long Lost Family, a TV show that reconnects people to their biological families, to help some of the Hicks babies uncover their birth stories.
+This tragic experience has led Blasio to help dozens of Hicks babies find their birth parents and other possible relatives.
+She even worked with TLC’s Long Lost Family, a TV show that reconnects people to their biological families, to help some of the Hicks babies uncover their birth stories.

 Jane Blasio’s Private Registry

-Blasio continues to assist Hicks babies from her home in Akon, OH.
+Blasio continues to assist Hicks babies from her home in Akron, OH.
 She created a confidential registry to help them reconnect with their birth families.

 Hicks adoptees, their adoptive parents, and birth parents who gave up their babies or were told that they died may call to provide information on the child’s birthdate and gender.